michaellor/php-code-review-4-shoestore/README.md

     USE shoes

-* NOTE: If you were unable to import the database, please execute the following commands from the mysql terminal command line in order to create the database for use:
+9) NOTE: Only follow this step if you were unable to import the database.
+Else, go to step 10.
+Please execute the following commands from the mysql terminal command line in order to create the database for use:

     CREATE DATABASE shoes;